apache/openoffice-docs/README.md

      - Review will be used for the editing process before a document is accepted
 	 - Published will be used to contain the Published versions for that branch
      - If Guides are translated a language folder will be added for each language translated.

-2. A Template Branch will exist as well for maintenance of the various AOO templates used to produce the documents.

 Apache and OpenOffice are registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.